Fort Myers Personal Injury Lawyer

 In Florida there is a four (4) year statute of limitations in personal injury cases which would begin to run as of the date of the accident/incident.
 If the accident resulted in death, there is a two (2) year time period that commences from the date of death for the bringing of a wrongful death action.
 There are also shorter statutes of limitations for other actions against governmental entities as well as intentional injuries, medical malpractice, and maritime injuries.
 If these actions are not filed within the appropriate time frame, you will forever be barred from doing so.
 Thus, you should retain a personal injury lawyer in Fort Myers who will diligently pursue your case.

-If you would like to discuss a personal injury/tort action, please contact the Garvin Injury Law as we will be happy to answer any questions that you may have during a free consultation.
+If you would like to discuss a potential personal injury case, please contact the Garvin Injury Law as we will be happy to answer any questions that you may have during a free consultation.

 - Car Accidents